 Dear Hamlin Families,

 The role of the PA is to promote family engagement, build community, and raise funds.
-Our parents share a wide set of skills and we offer a variety of volunteer experiences to encourage everyone to participate, from volunteering at the library or during lunch, to attending or helping to plan our Fall and Spring Fundraisers, to organizing cultural celebrations and educational programs with PLAID.
+Our parents share a wide set of skills and we offer a variety of volunteer experiences to encourage everyone to participate.
+Opportunities include volunteering at lunch duty, attending or helping to plan our Fall and Spring Fundraisers, and planning an activity for your grade, to name just a few.
 My advice is to jump right in!
 You will find rewarding opportunities that you’ll enjoy and will fit your schedule, and I have no doubt you’ll also meet some amazing and interesting people at the same time.

 Scroll down to see a few examples of the many activities our PA makes possible at Hamlin.
 Please feel free to contact me or anyone on the PA Leadership Team with questions, comments, or suggestions.
 We appreciate your time, energy, and talents!